blasrodri/spaceship-go/src/context-details.md

 ```

 When creating a context, there are some factory functions.
 And all of them return a `CancelFunc` type.
 This is, as its name indicates, a function.
 It tells an operation to abandon its work.
 It's async, and
 it can be called by multiple goroutines simultaneously.
 After the first call, the subsequent calls are
 no-ops.

-As an example, for the `cancelCtx` there is a `cancel` method.
+As an example, for the `cancelCtx`, `cancel` method exists.
 It closes the `done` channel and cancels
 all of its children, plus some other cleaning tasks.

 ## Examples